Johann Albrecht Bengel: Greek New Testament

 His investigations had led him to see that a certain affinity or resemblance existed amongst many of the authorities for the Greek text manuscripts, versions, and ecclesiastical writers: for example, if a peculiar reading was found in one of these, it was generally also found in the other members of the same class; and this general relationship seemed to point ultimately to a common origin for all the authorities which presented such peculiarities.
 Although disposed at first to divide the various documents into three classes, he finally adopted a classification into two: the African or older family of documents, and the Asiatic, or more recent class, to which he attached only a subordinate value.
 The theory was afterwards adopted by J.S.
 Semler and J.J.
 Griesbach, and worked up into an elaborate system by the latter critic.

 Bengel's labors on the text of the Greek Testament were received with great disfavour in many quarters.
 Like Brian Walton and John Mill before him, he had to encounter the opposition of those who believed that the certainty of the word of God was endangered by the importance attached to the various readings.
 JJ Wetstein, on the other hand, accused him of excessive caution in not making freer use of his critical materials.
 In answer to these strictures, Bengel published a Defence of the Greek Text of His New Testament, which he prefixed to his Harmony of the Four Gospels, published in 1736, and which contained an answer to the complaints, especially of Wetstein, which had been made against him.

-The text of Bengel long enjoyed a high reputation among scholars, and has been frequently reprinted.
+The text of Bengel long enjoyed a high reputation among scholars, and was frequently reprinted.
 An enlarged edition of the critical apparatus was published by Philip David Burk in 1763.